Earthquake Insurance – What you need to know here in Arizona, Idaho, Oregon & Washington

 - What deductible must you pay before the insurance kicks in?

 Most earthquake insurance policies feature a high deductible, which makes this type of insurance useful if the entire home is destroyed, and less useful if the home is merely partially damaged.
-Rates depend on location and how close you live to known fault lines and the probability of an earthquake, and the stability of the soils in your area and the type of home.
-Rates are generally less expensive for homes made of wood, which withstand earthquakes better than homes made of brick or stone.
+Rates depend on location and how close you live to known fault lines and the probability of an earthquake, the stability of the soils in your area, and the type of home.
+Rates are generally less expensive for homes made of wood, which withstands earthquakes better than homes made of brick or stone.

 Deductibles: The amount of money you will be responsible to pay without help from insurance is called a “deductible.”
 With earthquake coverage, your deductible is based on a percentage of your overall policy limit.
 If the structure of your home is insured to $500,000, the quake insurance deductible will typically amount to 15% of that, or $75,000.
 Some companies still offer a lower deductible of 10% of the dwelling or policy limit.

 Personal possessions: If your home is destroyed by fire, your home insurance would pay to reimburse you for the loss of all the contents of the house to a set threshold – generally 70% to 75% of the dwelling coverage limit.
-So a homeowner with a $500,000 in dwelling coverage would typically receive up to $350,000 for the contents in addition to the losses sustained to the structure of the home.
+So a homeowner with $500,000 in dwelling coverage would typically receive up to $350,000 for the contents in addition to the losses sustained to the structure of the home.
 With earthquake coverage, contents are typically covered only to a set dollar amount, such as $5,000 or $10,000.